yuxshao/learn-gamedev/Introduction to Game Development.md

 Most platformers consider player acceleration and deceleration.
 In a smooth platforming engine, we'd expect pressing a horizontal to gently accelerate the player in that direction up to a maximum speed, releasing that direction to slowly decelerate the player, and pressing the opposite direction to shift towards that opposite direction.

-We can model this using two speeds--a rightward speed and a leftward speed--each individually controlled by the corresponding key.
+We can model this using two speeds&mdash;a rightward speed and a leftward speed&mdash;each individually controlled by the corresponding key.

 To define and initialize object member variables, we can simply assign values to them in the Create event: